dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ## Registering the domain

-Now that we've prepared all required components, we can proceed to register a domain.
+Now that we've prepared all the required components, we can register the domain.

-* Domain name that is available for registration.
+* Domain name that's available for registration.
 * The TLD's extended attributes – if applicable.
 * Customer contact in our system.
 * Registered webhook for us to receive updates on account activity and resource states (Optional).